tardisx/multipg2csv/README.md

 PostgreSQL connection URL's are described here: https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING

-Note that `multipg2csv` will use your .pgpass if available, and you should definitely use it, instead of supplying passwords on the command line.
+Note that `multipg2csv` will use your `.pgpass` file if available, and you should definitely use it, instead of supplying passwords on the command line.

 # Known bugs